-It may not be easy to be in a relationship with an INTJ — the most independent personality type.
+It might not be easy to be in a relationship with an INTJ — the most independent personality type.
 INTJs live in their intellectual world and are often unaware of other people’s emotions and feelings.

 Their partners should be willing to understand this ideal model and work on living up to that standard.

 INTJ and ENTJ

 They understand each other’s need to focus on other pursuits and can be very supportive of each other’s work and interests.

 Although INTJs often have a perfect model for almost everything in their mind, they usually don’t bother to tell others what to do.

-ENTJs enjoy making fast decisions without overthinking things while INTJs want to collect more data and take their time before arriving to conclusions.
-This INTJ tendency may frustrate the restless ENTJ, which may cause arguments.
+ENTJs enjoy making fast decisions without overthinking things while INTJs want to collect more data and take their time before arriving at conclusions.

-ENTJs love to compete with other people, but when it comes to their romantic partners, they need someone who fits their overall picture of success without competing or challenging them.
+ENTJs love to compete with other people.
+But when it comes to their romantic partners, they need someone who fits their overall picture of success without competing or challenging them.

 INTJ and INTJ

 Neither of the two wants to change their plans, and they might spend too much time apart because of their different pursuits.

 INTJ and ENTP

-ENTPs are typically smart, savvy and very enthusiastic.
-The INTJ’s need for intellectual stimulation is satisfied in ENTP/INTJ relationship, and the ENTP has many complementary strengths that can help the INTJ deal with the world more effectively.
-Moreover, both understand and respect each other’s need for independence.
+Even better, the ENTP has many complementary strengths that can help the INTJ deal with the world more effectively.

 Once the initial spark wears off, the ENTP may become bored with the INTJ partner and begin to look for other options.